 Simple symbols follow the web map specification.
-You can create these symbols through the simple symbology API, or get them from web maps and feature services when advanced symbology is turned off.
+You can create these using the simple symbology API, or get them from web maps and feature services when advanced symbology is turned off.

 Advanced symbols follow the ArcGIS Pro symbol model.
-You can create them through ArcGIS Runtime multilayer symbol classes, or get them from feature services, mobile style files, dictionary renderers, and mobile map packages.
+You can create these using the multilayer symbol classes, or get them from feature services, mobile style files, dictionary renderers, and mobile map packages.

 When authoring maps in ArcGIS Pro, you can choose to use symbology compatible with all clients or to use advanced symbology.
-ArcGIS Runtime and the ArcGIS Online Map Viewer are capable of rendering advanced symbology.
+The ArcGIS Online Map Viewer and apps built with this SDK are capable of rendering advanced symbology.
 The ArcGIS Online Map Viewer classic uses downgraded symbology when rendering advanced symbols.

 var pointSymbol = new SimpleMarkerSceneSymbol( style: SimpleMarkerSceneSymbolStyle.Cone, color: System.Drawing.Color.Orange, height: 15, width: 15, depth: 15, anchorPosition: SceneSymbolAnchorPosition.Bottom);